Bitcoin Hash Rate

 - What happened to Bitcoin hash rate during the 2021 China ban?

-- The network's hash rate fell roughly half over two months as Chinese provinces shut down domestic mining.
+- The network's hash rate fell by over two-thirds in roughly two and a half months as Chinese provinces shut down domestic mining.
 The pre-shock peak prints at 198.5 EH/s on 2021-04-15 and the trough at 58.5 EH/s on 2021-06-27 — a 70.6% drop.
 Hash rate recovered to the pre-ban level by 2022-01-01, mostly through Chinese ASICs being containerised and shipped to North America, Kazakhstan, and Russia.